North Texans help director realize vision for education

 While at St. Paul, the Muyombos had another daughter, Christelle, who will be 2 in November.

-When Rev. Muyombo returned to his native Congo, the North Katanga Annual Conference Bishop Ntambo Nkulu Ntanda handed him a huge challenge — director of the small Methodist School in a remote area that had been devastated by civil wars dating back decades.
+North Katanga Annual Conference Bishop Ntambo Nkulu Ntanda handed him a huge challenge — director of the small Methodist School in a remote area that had been devastated by civil wars dating back decades.

 Many of the region’s children had been captured by rebels and forced to become child soldiers.